Laquinh/classical-music-rnn/README.md

 ## Overview

-This repository contains implementations of Recurrent Neural Networks (RNNs) for generating classical music.
-The code provided here demonstrates the application of deep learning techniques to compose classical music pieces.
+This repository contains an implementation of a Recurrent Neural Network (RNN) for generating classical music.

 The motivation for this project arose from an assignment in a university course on Artificial Intelligence.
 Please note that the content within the notebook is written in Spanish.